 “I am writing to you about a picture that was in my local paper today of a woman and a child.
 That is Minnie and Donald Patton, my mother and baby brother.
 My name is Charles Patton, and I am 77 years old.”

 John Vachon caption: FSA (Farm Security Administration) tenant purchase borrower, Crawford County, Illinois, May 1940.

 Paul E. Patton was born March 5, 1906, in Illinois.
 He married Minnie May Roy in about 1927.
 She was born in Missouri on September 29, 1910.
 When they married, Paul was 22 and Minnie was 16.
 In April of 1930, according to the census, they lived in Robinson with Paul’s parents, Thomas and Stella, both natives of Indiana.
 Their first son, Charles, would be born later that year.
 I interviewed Charles.
-See the text of that interview on the next page.
+See the text of that interview below.

 *Photos provided by the Patton family, except where noted.

 Edited interview with Charles Patton CP), son of Paul and Minnie Patton, conducted by Joe Manning (JM), on February 11, 2008.

 JM: How did you know about the pictures?